Turkish Native Language Identification V2: Related Work

 \section{Related Work}

 NLI is typically modeled as a supervised multi-class classification task.
 In this experimental design, the individual writings of learners are used to train a model while the author’s L1 information serves as class labels.
-A variety of feature types at the syntactic and lexical levels were studied to capture distinct characteristics of the language interference phenomenon: spelling errors, word and lemma n-grams, dependency parsing, and morphosyntax.
-A more detailed review of feature extraction-based methods can be found in two shared task reports on the NLI task organised in 2013 and 2017 \citep{tetreault2013report, malmasi2017report}.
+A variety of feature types at the syntactic and lexical levels have been studied to capture distinct characteristics of the language interference phenomenon: spelling errors, word and lemma n-grams, dependency parsing, and morphosyntax.
+A more detailed review of linguistic features can be found in two shared task reports on the NLI task organised in 2013 and 2017 \citep{tetreault2013report, malmasi2017report}.

-In recent years, there has been increased experimentation with deep learning methods, including pre-trained transformers \citep{steinbakken2020native} and generative models \citep{lotfi2020deep}.
-While these models slightly outperformed the state-of-the-art performance achieved by feature-based stacked classifiers, questions about their interpretability, inherent biases, and practical shortcomings in industrial applications remain unexplored.
+In recent years, there has been increased experimentation with deep learning methods, including pre-trained encoder models such as BERT \citep{steinbakken2020native} and decoder models such as GPT-2 \citep{lotfi2020deep}.
+While these models outperformed the state-of-the-art performance achieved by feature-based stacked classifiers \citep{malmasi2018native}, questions about their interpretability, inherent biases, and practical shortcomings in industrial applications remain unexplored.
 Traditional methods based on hand-crafted features continue to be preferred in many implementations due to their simplicity in training and resource efficiency.
-Within this context, \citet{uluslu2022scaling} approached the NLI scalability problem in the context of cybercrime through the use of adapter fine-tuning.
+Within this context, \citet{uluslu2022scaling} approached the NLI scalability problem in the context of cybercrime through model compression and inference speed.